Swift Current: History

 The settlement of Swift Current was established in 1883, after the CPR surveyed a railway line as far as Swift Current Creek.
 In 1882, initial grading and track preparation commenced, with the first settlers arriving in the spring of 1883.
 During the early part of its settlement, the economy was based almost exclusively on serving the new railway buildings and employees.
 There was also a significant ranching operation known as the "76" ranches.
 It included 10 ranches raising sheep and cattle and stretched from Swift Current to Calgary.
 The ranch located at Swift Current dealt with sheep.
 At one point there were upwards of 20,000 sheep grazing on the present day Kinetic Grounds.
 The head shepherd was John Oman, originally from Scotland.
 He donated land to build Oman School in 1913.
 Other early industries included gathering bison bones for use in fertilizer manufacturing, the making of bone china and sugar refining.
 Métis residents also ran a successful Red River ox cart "freighting" business along the Swift Current-Battleford Trail to Battleford until the late 1880s.
 During the Riel Rebellion of 1885, Swift Current became a major military base and troop mustering area due to its proximity to Battleford but this was only for a short time.
 On February 4, 1904, the hamlet became a village and then a town on March 15, 1907, when a census indicated a population of 550.
 Swift Current became incorporated as a city on January 15, 1914, with Frank E. West being the mayor at the time.

 During World War II, the United Kingdom was considered an unsuitable site for training pilots.
 The British Commonwealth Air Training Plan identified the Canadian Prairies, with their clear weather and great distance from enemy territory, as an ideal alternative.
-In 1941, the Number 39 Service Training Flying School was constructed east of Swift Current, hosting over one thousand servicemen at all times until its closure in March 1944.
+In 1941, the No. 39 Service Training Flying School was constructed east of Swift Current, hosting over one thousand servicemen at all times until its closure in March 1944.
 Today, the facility is maintained as the Swift Current Airport, and was taken over by the city of Swift Current from Transport Canada in 1996.
 Airport services were then contracted out.
 There have been recent (2005–2006) plans to expand and revitalize the airport alongside the rural municipalities surrounding Swift Current.

-Oil was discovered at Fosterton in 1952, thirty miles northwest of the city.
+Oil was discovered at Fosterton in 1952, 30 miles northwest of the city.
 This first well continued to pump oil for over 40 years.
 Since then, with almost 4,000 wells completed in the area, the Shaunavon Formation has yielded 500 million barrels in total production.

 Swift Current is affectionately known as "Speedy Creek", a synonymous play on words.
 This phrase occurs in the name of many local businesses and organizations.
 As the primary service centre for most of Southwestern Saskatchewan, its name is also frequently contracted to "Swift" or "Swifty".